Kothi State

 Kothi State (or Koti State) was a princely state of the British Raj.
 It belonged to the Bagelkhand Agency of Central India.
 Its capital was at Kothi, in modern Satna district of Madhya Pradesh.
 It was a relatively small Sanad.

 History

+Maharaja Vyaghradev Solanki, a scion of Anhilwara Patan in Gujrat, fl.
+1234 A.D.
+(631 H.E.), he laid foundation of Baghelkhand (House of Baghel); married Maharani Singhumati, daughter of Makund Dev Chandravat, and had issue, five sons.